UoY-RoboStar/SLEEC-TK/README.md

 which is the platform used for development.

 ## Building
-The plug-ins can be built from the source code in this repository.
+The plug-ins, as well as a standalone version of the SLEEC core tool for validation, can be built from the source code in this repository.
 Below are requirements and stepwise instructions.

 ### Requirements
 For building, the following software must be available: